rubygarage/rubygarage.github.com/slides/cancancan.markdown

 require 'cancan/matchers'

 describe Ability do
-  describe "abilities of loggined user" do
+  describe "abilities of logged in user" do
     subject { ability }

     let(:ability){ Ability.new(user) }